mikaelacaron/brain-marks/CONTRIBUTING.md

 > All contributions must **NOT** add any SwiftLint warnings or errors.
 There is a GitHub action setup for any PRs to dev, and Xcode will show any warnings/errors.

 # About the Project
 This app has always been open source!
 It began with the [Big Brain Hackathon](https://bigbrainhacks.com) and now during [Hacktoberfest](https://hacktoberfest.digitalocean.com).
 This app uses the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) (v2 where possible) and [AWS Amplify DataStore](https://docs.amplify.aws/start/q/integration/ios/).
+AWS Amplify DataSore will soon be depreciated.

-# Project Status
+### Project Status
-This is a deployed app on the Apple [App Store](https://apps.apple.com/us/app/brain-marks/id1577423925), available for iOS 14.0 or later.
+This is a deployed app on the [Apple App Store](https://apps.apple.com/us/app/brain-marks/id1577423925), available for iOS 14.0 or later.
 After Hacktoberfest, a new version will be created and pushed to the App Store by Mikaela Caron (the maintainer).

 # Getting Started
 ## Prerequisites
 * You will need an API key from the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
-* If your feature/change requires changing the model you will need install [AWS Amplify DataStore](https://docs.amplify.aws/start/q/integration/ios/) tools
+* If your feature/change requires changing the model you will need install [AWS Amplify DataStore](https://docs.amplify.aws/start/q/integration/ios/) tools - soon to be depreciated
-* Install [SwiftLint](https://github.com/realm/SwiftLint) onto your machine via homebrew
+* Install [SwiftLint](https://github.com/realm/SwiftLint) onto your machine via [Homebrew](https://brew.sh/)
    * This is not a requirement, but is preferred.

 ## Start Here
 * Fork the repo to your profile
 * Clone to your computer

-`git clone https://github.com/mikaelacaron/brain-marks && cd brain-marks`

 * Setup the upstream remote

 `git remote add upstream https://github.com/mikaelacaron/brain-marks.git`